ImDimaTarasov/MarvelApp/README.md

 In this component you can see list of characters starting from a certain number.

 ### `Character information`
-In this component you can see list of characters.
+In this component you can see information about chosen character.

 ### `Character search`
 In this component you can find character by name.